manuelbua/libgdx-contribs/README.md

 Project files and instructions are for Eclipse 3.7.2 (Indigo) or higher, but others may work as well with some adaptation.

+***

+All available projects in the repository will be added to the following list with a brief description.

+## utils ##
+*Common utilities used across the contributions.*

 ## post-processing ##

-A lightweight library to ease development and inclusion of post-processing effects in libgdx applications and games.
+*A lightweight library to ease development and inclusion of post-processing effects in libgdx applications and games.*

+***

 ### Cloning and importing the projects in Eclipse ###